-Comment 4(l)-2, current comment 4(g)(14)-2, would be revised to provide that a lessor must indicate when an appraisal should be based on the wholesale or retail value.
+Comment 4(l)-2, former comment 4(g)(14)-2, is revised to provide that a lessor must indicate whether an appraisal will be based on the wholesale or retail value.
 This provision was contained in the former regulation in the instructions to the model forms.